Mike3rd/mturko_vercel/content/page/toby2.md

 (Left 16)

-> "FETCH!
+> "SIT!
 SPEAK!
-DANCE!
-NOW!" the bratty kid roared, Gaming controller clutched, snack-stained and bored.
+ROLLOVER!" the bratty kid roared, Gaming controller clutched, snack-stained and bored.
-He yanked Toby's tail with a loud bratty "HEY!"
+He yanked Toby's tail, spun him around.
-"Do something FUNNY!
-Make my friends say 'YAY!'"
+"Do what I say NOW, you lousy hound!"

 (Right 17)

-> Toby winced as his tail got squeezed,
+> Toby yelped, his lip started to quiver,
-"This kid's mean AND dumb - I'm not pleased!"
+"Bossy, cold, and mean - these always make me shiver!"
-One warning growl (just a small one)...
+One warning growl with leer, then off he went, -or- With warning growls and leers, off he went
-As Toby trotted off… to find his human.
+To find his dreamt of human, one not so bent.

 #### Pages 18-19: Shelter Arrival